promptfoo/promptfoo-docs/docs/configuration/guide.md

 ## Loading tests from CSV

-YAML is nice, but some organizations maintain their LLM tests in spreadsheets. promptfoo supports a special [CSV file format](/docs/configuration/parameters#tests-file).
+YAML is nice, but some organizations maintain their LLM tests in spreadsheets for ease of collaboration. promptfoo supports a special [CSV file format](/docs/configuration/parameters#tests-file).

 ```yaml
 prompts: [prompt1.txt, prompt2.txt]